tchx84/repotools/README.md

     ```

     repotools will copy all the rpms in the ./mock/ directory that comply
-    with the repository name xo1 and its definitions.
+    with the xo1 definitions, to the corresponding xo1 testing reository.

 2. Sign packages and update repositories metadata.